Implementing Strongly-Specified Functions with the refine

 now apply nempty.

-Then, we need to prove that the result we provide (rst) when the
+Then, we need to prove that the result we provide (rst

 list is not empty is correct with respect to the specification of